Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-schemes.md

 ### Reward Groups
 The Reward Group components in a Rule describes the Reward Groups, and by extension the rewards from those Reward Groups, that will be available when the Rule is matched - see [How and when are Rules matched?](#how-and-when-are-rules-matched) below.

-The `rewardGroupId` property should be set to the Reward Group Id of a previously setup Reward Group in your Tenant.
+The `rewardGroupId` property should be set to the Reward Group Id of a previously set up Reward Group in your Tenant.

 All the reward from the specified Reward Group will be available to your customers if the Rule is matched.